atom/atom/script/update-server/README.md

 ## How to use it

-1. Since you probably want to try upgrading an installed Atom release to a newer version, start your shell and set the `ATOM_RELEASE_VERSION` environment var to the desired version:
+1. Since you probably want to try upgrading an installed Atom release to a newer version, start your shell and set the `ATOM_RELEASE_VERSION` environment var to the version that you want the server to advertise as the latest version:

    **Windows**
    ```